TheSilvered/nest/docs/stdlib/io_library.md

 **Returns:**

 The size of the file in bytes.
-Throws an error if the file is not seekable or is closed.
+Throws an error if the file cannot be sought or is closed.

 ---